|Date of Birth||30 September 1975 , Paris, France|

 Her first movie in Hollywood was Tim Burton's Big Fish (2003), years later she starred in Ridley Scott's A Good Year (2006) alongside Russell Crowe.

-In 2005, Cotillard won the César award (France's equivalent to the Oscar) for Best Supporting Actress for her role as Tina Lombardi in Jean-Pierre Jeunet's A Very Long Engagement (2004).
+In 2005, Cotillard won the César award for Best Supporting Actress for her role as Tina Lombardi in Jean-Pierre Jeunet's A Very Long Engagement (2004).

 In 2007, Cotillard received international recognition for her iconic portrayal of Édith Piaf in La Vie en Rose (2007).
 Director Olivier Dahan cast Cotillard to play the legendary French singer because to him, her eyes were like those of "Piaf".
 The fact that she can sing also helped Cotillard land the role of "Piaf", although most of the singing in the film is that of Piaf's.
 The role won Cotillard the Academy Award for Best Actress along with a César, a BAFTA Award, and a Golden Globe.
 That made her only the second actress to win an acting Oscar performing in a language other than English next to Sophia Loren (Two Women (1960)).
 Only two male performers (Roberto Benigni for Life Is Beautiful (1997) and Robert De Niro for The Godfather: Part II (1974)) have won an Oscar for solely non-English parts.
 Trevor Nunn called her portrayal of "Piaf" "one of the greatest performances on film ever".
 At the Berlin International Film Festival, where the film premiered, Cotillard was given a 15-minute standing ovation.